leonardobuckalves/car-wash-console-app/README.md

 # How to run the project

-Start Visual Studio 2022 and select the project folder and then press F5 to start.
+In Visual Studio 2022, select the project folder, select car-wash-app.sln and press F5, or, to run without debugging, press Ctrl+F5 to start without debugging.

 # Author